 My CVTC - This is a one-stop web center for students to access information and tools they need throughout their educational career at CVTC.
-My CVTC gives students access to their Email, Blackboard, SIS, College Announcements, Library, forms, and much more.
+My CVTC gives students access to their Email, learning management system, SIS, College announcements, library, forms, and much more.
 All students who take credit, online or basic skills courses are automatically assigned a My CVTC account.